jmiszczak/quantum-shooter/README.md

 # quantum-shooter

-Simple shooter game writtern in Lua and LOVE2D framework with Einstein-Podolsky-Rosen bullets.
+Simple shooter game writtern in [Lua](https://www.lua.org/) and [LÖVE](love2d.org/)  framework with Einstein-Podolsky-Rosen bullets/pairs.

+## How to run?

+Just type

+`love .`

+in the main directory.

+## What is Einstein-Podolsky-Rosen pair?

 More about [EPR paradox](https://en.wikipedia.org/wiki/EPR_paradox) and [Bell states](https://en.wikipedia.org/wiki/Bell_state).
 Also recommended [Orginal